 AXIS Re SE operates from its Head Office at Mount Herbert Court, 34 Upper Mount Street, Dublin 2.
 The Company has a branch office in Zurich, Switzerland, which trades as "AXIS Re Europe".
-The Company has marketing offices in Spain, Brazil, France and Dubai.
+The Company has marketing offices in Brazil and Dubai.
+During 2019 the Company closed it's representative offices in Madrid and Paris.

 The Company is a part of the AXIS Capital Holdings Limited ("AXIS Capital") group.
 AXIS Capital is a Bermuda-based holding company.
-At 31 December 2018, it had common shareholders' equity of USD 4.3 billion, total capital of USD 6.4 billion and total assets of USD 24.1 billion.
+At 31 December 2019, it had common shareholders' equity of USD 4.8 billion, total capital of USD 7.4 billion and total assets of USD 25.6 billion.